TachyonTheHackyon/speedy-particles/README.md

 - Configurations can be completed for multiple machines instantaneously, and easily updated.

 The elk installation playbook implements the following tasks:
+- Download and install DVWA onto webservers
-- Download and isntall docker image, python-pip3_
+- Download and install docker images, python-pip3_
-- Increase virtual memory via vm.max_map_count
+- Increase virtual memory via vm.max_map_count on ELK server
-- Download/launch elk container and open ports 5601, 9200, 5044
+- Download/launch ELK container and open ports 5601, 9200, 5044
+- Download and install Filebeat, Metricbeat onto webservers

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.